-The Local Area's legal name is the High Country Workforce Development Board.
+The Local Area's legal name is the High Country Workforce Development Consortium.
 The local consortium is the High Country Workforce Consortium.

-• If the Local Area is a Consortium, attach a copy of the current Consortium Agreement.
-Name document: Local Area WDB Name Consortium Agreement.

-See High Country Consortium Agreement.

-- If the Local Area is not a Consortium, attach a copy of the formal request for Local Area designation.
-Name document: Local Area WDB Name Local Area designation letter. - 2.
-Provide the Local Area WDB's official name. - If the Local Area WDB officially changed its name, please attach a copy of the Status of Incorporation, attorney's letter, or other document.
+- If the Local Area is a Consortium, attach a copy of the current Consortium Agreement. - o Name document: Local Area WDB Name Consortium Agreement. - If the Local Area is not a Consortium, attach a copy of the formal request for Local Area designation. - O Name document: Local Area WDB Name Local Area designation letter. - 2.
+Provide the Local Area WDB's official name.